Late Drop/Withdrawal Form Instructions

 The student must state how the extraordinary or extenuating circumstances changed or arose AFTER the deadline in the Reason for Appeal section.
 If the appeal is for courses not in a current term or if not for ALL courses in the term, students must explain the circumstances that affect the prior term request or why it only affects only the course(s) requested.

-The form will go to the student’s Academic Advisor for review.
-The advisor may indicate support, non-support, or no opinion along with an opportunity to explain their reason/rationale.
+All reviews may indicate support, non-support, or no opinion along with an opportunity to explain their reason/rationale.

 Submission to the Office of the Registrar: